gigascience/gigadb-website/gigadb/app/tools/files-url-updater/README.md

 ## Configure the main GigaDB app to talk to the legacy database

-This is needed for running the acceptance tests.
+This is needed only for running the acceptance tests.
-It needs to be performed from the root of the gigadb-website project
+It needs to be performed from the root of the gigadb-website project repository

 ### 1. After copying over an .env file, make sure Gigadb webapp is running

 ```
-$ docker-compose run --rm config
 $ docker-compose run --rm webapp
 $ ops/scripts/setup_devdb.sh
 ```